itsHazeyo/Midnight-Club-Unlimited-Handling-Overhaul/README.md

 FIVEM COMPATIBLE!

-THREE DISTINCT LEVELS OF CONTROL!
+FOUR DISTINCT LEVELS OF CONTROL!

 Unlimited X(Patreon Exclusive, FiveM Only):Prolific handling model, steering angles are the same as the Unlimited edition but now with the added effect of tire slip.
 Allowing for a more true to life driving experience.
 Also includes custom variants created by me and recommend by the Discord members.